elunna/nerfhack-changelog/README.md

 #### New container traps
 * A cream pie may spring out of the box and hit the player in the face.
 * A small critter (rat, snake, or spider) maybe jump out of the container, briefly scaring the player.
-* The hinges on the container may screech loudly, waking up nearby monsters.
+* A loud alarm may sound, waking up nearby monsters.

 #### Falling rock traps
 * At higher levels, boulders can drop from falling rock traps.